LongQT-sea/qemu-cpu-guide/README.md

 ---

 ## Simple Windows Guests
-For basic Windows guests without WSL2, Hyper-V, or VBS/Device Guard, use named QEMU CPU models corresponding to your hardware.
+For basic Windows guests without WSL2, Hyper-V, or VBS enabled, use named QEMU CPU models corresponding to your hardware.
 For example, if you have Skylake CPUs, use `Skylake-Client-v4`.

 ---

-## Hyper-V, WSL2, and VBS/Device Guard Enabled Guests
+## Hyper-V, WSL2, and VBS Enabled Guests
 To achieve the best performance with these features enabled:

 ### 1. Create Custom CPU Models